BjRo/Looking-for-Kaizen/source/_posts/2011-11-15-at-the-crossroads.markdown

 The Ruby community seems to be a great starting point for my venture.
 Lots of innovation going on, lots of passion involved, very OSS centered and goal orientated.
-However, I will never know for sure if those expectations hold up to the reality unless I work amongst them for a while ...
+However, I will never know for sure if those expectations hold up to the reality unless I work amongst them for a while.

+So as you might have guessed, the focus of future posts will probably a lot less .NET centric ...